 PhD Clinical Psychology

 2017 BSc (Honours) Psychology, University of Toronto

 - Rashid, T., Cooper, A., Uy, D., Maharaj, A., & Dhillon, S. (2017, October).
-Campus mental health policy & planning: Insights from five years of longitudinal, outcome-based data.
-Paper presented at the Centre for Innovation in Campus Mental Health Conference, Toronto, ON.
+Campus mental health policy & planning: Insights from five-years of longitudinal, outcome-based data [Presentation].
+Centre for Innovation in Campus Mental Health, Toronto, ON, Canada.

 - Plitman, E., De La Fuente-Sandoval, C., Leon-Ortiz, P., Reyes-Madrigal, F., Gomez-Cruz, G., Nakajima, S., Gerretsen, P. M., Mallar, C. M., Chung, J. K., Caravaggio, F., Iwata, Y., Uy, D., Remington, G., & Graff-Guerrero, A. (2015, March).
 Increased myo-inositol and choline levels within the associative striatum of antipsychotic-naïve patients with first-episode psychosis [Poster presentation].
 International Congress on Schizophrenia Research, Colorado Springs, CO, United States.